Isogenies between $K3$ surfaces of the Ap\'ery-Fermi pencil: Mordell-Weil lattice of the specialised 16 fibration of

-The rank of the specializations for $k=10$ of generic elliptic fibrations increases by one (\cite{B-L-1}, Theorem 4.1), so we have to determine one more generator for the Mordell-Weil group.
-We give an example where the computation is easy using a 2-isogeny between an elliptic fibration of $Y_{10}$ and an elliptic fibration of the Kummer surface $K_{10}=\text{Kum}(E_1,E_2)$ associated to $Y_{10}$, where $E_1,E_2$ are elliptic curves with complex multiplication.
-Then using the method developped in \cite{Sh2} and \cite{K-U}, we determine a section on an elliptic fibration of $K_{10}$.
+The rank of the specialisation for $k=10$ of elliptic fibrations increases by one, so we have to determine one more generator for the Mordell-Weil group.
+We give an example where the computation is easy using a two-isogeny between an elliptic fibration of $Y_{10}$ and an elliptic fibration of the Kummer surface $K_{10}=\text{Kum}(E_1,E_2)$ associated to $Y_{10}$, where $ E_1,E_2$ are elliptic curves with complex multiplication.
+Then using the method developped in \cite{Sh2} and \cite{KU}, we determine a section on an elliptic fibration of $Y_{10}.$ From \cite{BL2} Corollary 4.1, the two elliptic curves $E_{1}$ and $E_{2}$ have respective invariants $j_{1}=8000$ and $j_{2}=188837384000- 77092288000\sqrt{6}.$ Take